A weak Pope Francis is wielding power and rewriting the narrative of how popes exercise authority

 "I have always taken a bag with me when travelling – it's normal," he told his first news conference as pope.
 "We must get used to being normal.
 The normality of life."

-Over 12 years, Francis has sought that kind of normality for the papacy with his informal style and disdain for pomp while ensuring that he still wields the awesome power held by Christ's vicar on Earth and Europe's last absolute monarch.
+Over 12 years, Francis has sought to impose a kind of normality on the papacy with his informal style and disdain for pomp, while ensuring that he still wields the awesome power held by Christ's vicar on Earth and Europe's last absolute monarch.

 In between respiratory crises, prayer and physiotherapy, Francis has appointed over a dozen bishops, approved a handful of new saints, authorized a three-year extension of his signature reform process and sent off messages public and private.
 Vatican cardinals have stood in for him at events requiring his presence.